It's always important to protect your family from the flu. Learn all about the flu

 Find out which thermometers doctors recommend for the quickest, most accurate readings.

-Hand-washing and getting the flu vaccine every year are the best ways to protect everyone
+Washing hands well and often and getting the flu vaccine every year are the best ways

 To stop the spread of germs — including the flu and the coronavirus — make regular hand washing a rule for everyone.